ratwolfzero/hopalong_python/README.md

 - Performance Optimization: Employs Numba for Just-In-Time (JIT) compilation, speeding up computation.

 For details on handling pixels with multiple hits, see the 'Features' section.
-Foe further comments regarding the Two-Pass-Aproch, see the section "Performance Optimization".
+Foe further comments regarding the Two-Pass-Approach, see the section "Performance Optimization".

 ## Requirements